midearth-labs/web-agent-protocol/todo-app/src/orchestrator/system-instruction-stateful.md

 - Confirm before mutating operations (Display tasks)
 - Show results after completion (Display tasks)
 - Handle edge cases (empty results, large batches)
+- Apply DRY principle: Never repeat computations, store once in $data using Assign within a state, or Pass across states and reuse
-- Choose appropriate execution patterns (Map for iteration, Parallel for concurrency, Serial for sequential with break)
+- Choose appropriate execution patterns:
+  - **Map** for homogeneous array operations (update each item)
+  - **Parallel** for concurrent independent tasks (fetch multiple resources)
+  - **Serial** for sequential with early exit OR exploring ambiguous readonly requests
+- Use Serial state to explore multiple interpretations of ambiguous requests (readonly only)
 - Are deterministic and transparent for user review

 Your generated state machine will be reviewed by the user, then executed by a separate execution engine.
 Make it clear, correct, and complete.